liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 [TOC levels=1-4]

-The Authentication Verification Layer is a centralized and extensible way to authenticate remote invocations of @product@'s API.
+The Authentication Verification Layer is a centralized and extensible way to authenticate remote invocations of @sharepoint@'s API.

 The main responsibilities of the authentication verification layer are to